This activity can be used in both Microflows and Nanoflows.

 3 Retrieve By Association Properties

 This property specifies which association will be followed.
-The association must be an association from an object that is already available in a variable.
+The association must be an association from an object that is already available to the retrieve activity.
 Associations can be followed in both directions.

 4 Retrieve From Database Properties